Ophellas: Alliance with Agathocles and death (309/8–308 BC)

-He is next heard of in 309/8 BC, when Agathocles of Syracuse turned his attention towards Ophellas as likely to prove a useful ally in his war against the Carthaginians.
-In order to gain him over he promised to cede to him whatever conquests their combined forces might make in Africa, reserving to himself only the possession of Sicily.
-Ophellas gathered a powerful army from the homeland of his wife Euthydike where many citizens felt disgruntled after having lost their voting rights.
+In 309/8 BC, Agathocles of Syracuse, engaged in his war against the Carthaginians in North Africa, sent an envoy to Cyrene to propose an alliance.
+Agathocles promised to cede to him whatever conquests their combined forces might make in Africa, reserving only Sicily for himself, if Ophellas would join the campaign against Carthage.
+Ophellas agreed and gathered a powerful army from the homeland of his wife Eurydice, where many citizens felt disgruntled after having lost their voting rights.
 Notwithstanding all the natural obstacles which presented themselves on his route, he succeeded in reaching the Carthaginian territories after a toilsome and perilous march of more than two months' duration.
-He was received by Agathocles with every demonstration of friendship, and the two armies encamped near each other: but not many days had elapsed when Agathocles betrayed his new ally, attacked the camp of the Cyrenaeans, and had Ophellas himself killed.
-The Cyrenean troops, left without a leader, went over to Agathocles.
+The Cyrenacian and Syracusan armies encamped near each other.
+Ophellas was received by Agathocles with every demonstration of friendship and Ophellas went so far as to adopt Agathocles as a son.